Afraz496/fypafraz/README.md

 `$ cd fypafraz`

 If you do a simple `ls` it will show all the files in the repository.
-To use any implementations I have written you must do:

-To examine already existing implementations of PQC and how their performance has been optimised
+To examine already existing implementations of PQC and how their performance has been optimised please do:

+`$ cd [IMPLEMENTATION NAME]` where the Implementation name corresponds to either `lwe-frodo` or `newhope`

 To make use of implementations written in this repository: